Setting Up Invoice Formats

 Copy to new format

-next to the existing single row format you wish to convert to multi-row format.
+next to the existing single row format you want to convert to multi-row format.

 6. Give the new format a unique name and save.